FAMILY ALTAR TIME

 162 Children's New Testament Stories here.

 - I. Major verses.
-This is a good method for variety.
+This is a useful method for variety.
 Just take a verse a night for a period of time and scrutinize it as to what it means for each one.
-For example, you might take a series of verses on great promises in the Bible such as on prayer, salvation, victorious living, Christ's second coming.
+For example, you might make a series of verses on great promises in the Bible such as on prayer, salvation, victorious living, Christ's second coming.
 Try to memorize the verse.

 - J. Bible games.
 This can be very interesting and add challenge to the family altar and can be very appealing to the young folks and keep the family altar time from being boring.
 Use Bible games that teach a lesson and from which you may learn something helpful for Christian living.
 On our sister site www.biblesnet.com Fun Stuff there are games for children and adults.
 The Bible Trivia Quiz is different each day, so come back often.